contao/docs/docs/manual/installation/system-requirements/backend-search.en.md

 ### Basic Requirement 1: The Cronjob Framework

 All search engines have one thing in common: processing documents can take a long time.
-Making an entire Contao backend searchable, including all its content, can take several minutes depending on the system's size.
+Making an entire Contao back end searchable, including all its content, can take several minutes depending on the system's size.
 The exact duration, of course, depends on the amount of content and the search engine used, but it takes time.

 For this reason, Contao requires the ability to index your content in the background via the command line, where typical 30-second limits, as with a web server, do not exist.